hutch31/chisel-exercises/src/main/scala/exercise4/Exercise4.md

 ports in a module and the bundle connect operator *<>*.
 The solution for this objective is more complex, and will require you to use the items from Exercises 1-3 as well.

+Exercise 4 should be built using the provided Multiplier code.
+As the header documentation notes, the two Multiplier inputs assert ready at different times, so cannot simply be tied together to perform the correct calculation.

 ## Language Background

 Modules are declared in Chisel by creating a new object and wrapping it in a Module() call.
 The object must be